 Please subscribe to our monthly newsletter for announcements regarding future workshops.

-Our Artist Interview Workshops, which launched in 2012, aim to provide conservators, curators, educators, and other arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to conduct successful artist interviews.
+The Artist Interview Workshops aim to provide conservators, curators, educators, and other arts professionals at all stages of their careers with a greater understanding of the methods and skills needed to conduct successful artist interviews.

-The structure of the workshops has been crafted by VoCA on a model developed by Professor Richard Cándida Smith and SFMoMA Director of Collections and VoCA Board President Jill Sterrett, whose respective experiences in oral history and museum-based interview programs produced a rigorous, instructive, and interactive agenda.
+The structure of the workshops has been crafted by VoCA on a model developed by Professor Richard Cándida Smith and SFMoMA Director of Collections and VoCA Board President Jill Sterrett.
+Their respective experiences in oral history and museum-based interview programs produced a rigorous, instructive, and interactive agenda.
 Over the course of two days, various presenters conduct a series of lectures and case studies which are then analyzed via roundtable discussion and tested in small group exercises.
-Speakers also facilitate conversations with other presenters and attendees, addressing their own experiences with interviewing artists, the different approaches interviewers can take, and common challenges in the process.
-Topics covered can range from legal and ethical concerns to interpersonal skills, archiving methods, and applicable technology.
+Speakers also facilitate conversations with other presenters and attendees, addressing their own experiences, the different approaches interviewers can take, and common challenges in the process.

 Lunder Conservation Center at the Smithsonian American Art Museum